 When you think of Texas, do you think of wine?
 Probably not.
 Most people think of California, France or Italy first.
 Fun fact: Texas has a beautiful wine country that makes delicious wines.
 If you live in Texas or a neighboring state and haven’t visited yet, I highly recommend it.
+Wine tours in the Texas Hill Country are laid back and fun.
 I’ve been many times with wonderful experiences each time!

 To celebrate my friend Meena’s dwindling days as a “single” lady, we road tripped to New Braunfels, TX which is in the Texas Hill Country wine region!
 (Check out the map above for my non-Texan readers.)
 Meena’s family friend owns a house not far from the river, and they let us stay for free.
 It was such a cute house and perfectly accommodated the 9 girls in our party.

 For our Saturday festivities, we booked a wine tour with an awesome company that we found online and I HIGHLY recommend: Winding Road Hill Country Wine Tours.
 Billy Martin is the owner of this wine tour company and was our very own driver and guide for the day!
 The majority of Texas wine country tours operate out of Fredericksburg, TX which is where most would call the heart of Texas wine country.
 Luckily for us, Billy with Winding Road (that’s what I’m going to shorten it to) operates out of the New Braunfels region.
 Perfect for our bachelorette adventure!